strubell/11-767/labs/02_quantization.md

 Lab 2: Quantization
 ===
-This lab is a opportunity to explore different quantization strategies and settings, with the goal of becoming familiar with post-training quantization (PTQ) quantization in PyTorch.
-Several of the results in this lab are unlikely to directly transfer to other people's settings.
+This lab is a opportunity to explore different quantization strategies and settings, with the goal of becoming familiar with post-training quantization (PTQ) in PyTorch.

 You will be looking at how three properties vary as a result of model quantization:
 1. Model size (in memory)